- Where to find the best sport climbing in Red Rock

 - Plus many more photos and stories from Cody!

 Red Rock Canyon is one place where it pays to climb like a local.
 There’s a local etiquette you need to be aware of, and knowing the logistical details of the area will make trip planning a lot easier.
-Cody will cover topics like how and when to climb, signing up for late exit passes, which areas catch sun or shade, and how planning ahead for your big day out can help you spend your days on the rock rather than wandering through the desert in search of that perfect route.
+Cody covered topics like how and when to climb, signing up for late exit passes, which areas catch sun or shade, and how planning ahead for your big day out can help you spend your days on the rock rather than wandering through the desert in search of that perfect route.

 If you’ve ever wanted to climb on Red Rock’s famous sandstone, this is your chance to get all the info you need.
-After his presentation, Cody will stick around to answer all your burning questions on the area.